sahithyandev/s3/src/content/docs/database-systems/basics/10-normalization.md

 If all the below conditions are met, the relation is in BCNF:
 - It's in 3NF
-- All key attributes must dependent on the entire primary key.
+- All key attributes must dependent on and only on the entire primary key.

-3NF allows key attributes to depend on non-key attributes, but BCNF doesn't.

 :::note